built-on-openfin/workspace-starter/how-to/support-context-and-intents/README.md

 # Support Context and Intents

-This sample is an extension of the register with store example.
-The sample covers:
+This sample covers:

 - Supporting Interop/FDC3 Context messages
 - Supporting Interop/FDC3 Intents
-- Using a golden data source (in [apps.json](../common/public/apps.json)) to drive the apps that show up in Home, Store and in intent resolution
+- Using a golden data source (in [apps.json](../common/public/apps.json)) to drive the apps that show up in Home and in intent resolution
 - Customization through config (in the [manifest.fin.json](public/manifest.fin.json) file)

 This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)